Ziauddin University

 REMAP, is a Randomised, Embedded, Multifactorial, Adaptive Platform trial.
 The broad objective of this trial is, over time, to determine and continuously update the optimal set of treatments for community-acquired pneumonia.
 This trial is an innovative global research initiative designed to improve the treatment of community-acquired pneumonia (CAP) including COVID-19, particularly in severe cases that require admission to an Intensive Care Unit (ICU).
 REMAP-CAP uses an adaptive platform trial design that allows for the simultaneous testing of multiple treatments across different domains.
 The trial evolves by incorporating new treatment options and adjusting strategies based on real-time data.

-Ziauddin University is the coordinating center for other REMAP-CAP sites and successfully enrolled patients in the Vitamin C, Ivermectin, Statin, and Oseltamivir domains.
+Ziauddin University is the coordinating centre for other REMAP-CAP sites and successfully enrolled patients in the Vitamin C, Ivermectin, Statin, and Oseltamivir domains.
 In the Ivermectin domain, 98% of enrollments are from Pakistan.

 https://www.remapcap.org/participating-sites